-- 1. The site is located at the road side below Clury Croft, 4 kilometres South West of Dulnain Bridge, on land adjacent to the C Class road from Balnaan to Carrbridge.
+- 3. The site is located at the road side below Clury Croft, 4 kilometres South West of Dulnain Bridge, on land adjacent to the C Class road from Balnaan to Carrbridge.
 Engineering to form 1.2 metre high bunds has already taken place along the North east and North West boundaries.
-The storage container is already on the site.
-Access would be via the gate to the croft, where access improvements are proposed. - 2.
+The storage container is currently on the site.
+Access would be via the gate to the croft, where access improvements are proposed. - 4.
 The site is located in open fields.
 The croft is located 300 metres to the South East.
-There is an existing agricultural shed to the West. - 3.
-It is proposed to erect a timber agricultural-style building measuring 108m2 12m x 9m x 3.6m high.
-The building would not include a sales display window but would be accessed by a large door for bulky goods and a pedestrian pass door and ancillary windows.
+There is an existing agricultural shed to the West. - 5.
+It is proposed to erect a timber agricultural-style building measuring 114m2 (12.4m x 9.2m x 3.9m high).
+The building would not include a sales display window.
+It would be accessed by a pedestrian pass door and lit by roof lights.
 The storage container is typical of its type and would be used to store bulky items such as horse feed and shavings.
 Bulky items such as bales would be stored at the Croft.
 No other external storage is proposed.
-Parking for 5 vehicles and a delivery lorry is proposed.
+Parking for 5 vehicles and a delivery lorry is proposed. - 6.
+The applicant has requested a temporary permission for the container for a period of two years.
+The applicant is presently unable to commission test pits to establish the ground conditions for a foul discharge.
+She has therefore requested that the committee considers a temporary permission for a portaloo for a period of 6 months, whilst more permanent arrangements can be made.